A temperate planet

 A permanent source of heat:

-The bowels of the Earth closely resemble a giant thermal power station, powered by convection currents that heat the surface by taking energy from the rocks buried deeper underground.
-At the very centre of this giant factory we have the inner core and the molten outer core.
-Moving outwards, we have the terrestrial mantle, followed by the Earth’s crust.
-The outer layer of the mantle and the whole of the crust are sometimes collectively referred to as the lithosphere: a puzzle comprised of twelve enormous pieces that move against each other to the rhythm of powerful subterranean currents.
-These pieces are known as tectonic plates, and the boundaries between them are where the Earth’s inner workings can most clearly be seen; as these are places where one frequently finds earthquakes and volcanoes.
+The bowels of the Earth closely resemble a giant thermal power station, powered by convection currents that heat the surface using energy from the rocks buried underground.
+At the very centre of this giant factory one have the inner and the molten outer cores.
+Moving outwards, one have the terrestrial mantle, followed by the Earth’s crust.
+The outer layer of the mantle and the whole of the crust are referred to as the lithosphere: a puzzle comprised of twelve enormous tectonic plates that move against each other to the rhythm of powerful subterranean currents.
+These boundaries between tectonic plates are where the Earth’s inner workings can most clearly be seen; as these are places where one frequently finds earthquakes and volcanoes.

 A part of this geothermal flow – between 15 and 25 TW – is due to a small but constant heat release resulting from the disintegration of long lived radioactive atoms present in the Earth.
 Owing to the extremely long lifetimes (several billions of years) of surviving radioactive atoms, the heat releases are very small : very small, since the heat flux amounts around 0,1 watt/m2. it would take many tons of earth merely to power a light bulb.
 Quasi constant, since this release has only halved since the formation of the Earth.

 The total heat release includes the contribution of the descendants of uranium-238, including radium, which are in radioactive equilibrium with their ancestor and whose generally alpha decays lead to similar heat releases.
 The same applies to uranium-235 and thorium-232 families.
 On the whole, taking into account the decays of descendants amounts to multiply the energy release of uranium-238, uranium-235 and thorium-232 by around 10.